 TreeMatching is an R package that provides tools for matching trees between two spatial datasets, typically lidar-derived tree segmentations and field-measured datasets.

 Matching trees between different surveys (e.g., lidar-derived and field-measured) is challenging due to non-rigid and local misalignments.
-This package introduces robust approaches and 3D strategies, where X and Y come from the spatial coordinates and Z is synthesized from tree DBH or tree height to improve the quality of the matching.
+This package introduces a robust approach where X and Y come from the spatial coordinates and Z is synthesized from tree DBH or tree height to improve the quality of the matching.

 Read the tutorial 📖